Skip to main content

 Types of notifications

-It’s not that surprising when you consider the fact that your productivity takes a nosedive the moment you hear your phone buzz.
+It’s not that surprising when you consider the fact that your overall productivity takes a nosedive the moment you hear your phone buzz.

 It’s a lose-lose situation.